 - Make Reservations in a Restaurant.

 While it makes sense to use the timer to empty WooCommerce cart for the category of websites listed above the usage is not restricted to it.
 The timer functionality can also be used for product based websites such as a clothing website or a jewellery website.

 The timer functionality to empty the WooCommerce cart can have numerous applications in the real world situations including the ones listed above.
 However, it is particularly useful for products which have to be sold within a certain given time frame.
-This ensures abandoned orders are not a reason for any of the products remaining unsold thereby incurring a loss to the websites owner.
+This ensures abandoned orders are not a reason for any of the products remaining unsold thereby incurring a loss to the owner of the website.